VeoScript/dreamdiary-app/README.md

 # dreamdiary-android-ios

-DreamDiary® is a personal diary of your dream, so you can remember all your dreams, and to help your mental health.
+DreamDiary® is a personal diary of your dreams, so that your dreams will always be remember and also helping your mental health.

 Your dreams are captured your life.
 Write your dreams in one place, so you won't forget.

-> Still in development
+> Still in Development